ARPA-SIMC/smnd/doc/buildfromsource.md

-real software sources, just the build system) in the [releases section](https://github.com/dcesari/smnd/releases) of the project or by cloning the github master branch, install the required [list of dependencies](ListOfDependencies), including the gcc compiler collection version >= 4.8 and the `wget` command, and run the following list of commands:
+real software sources, just the build system) in the [releases section](https://github.com/dcesari/smnd/releases) of the project or by cloning the github master branch, install the required [list of dependencies](listofdependencies), including the gcc compiler collection version >= 4.8 and the `wget` command, and run the following list of commands: